Academy of Aviation is offering some amazing incentives exclusively to currently enrolled Vaughn College students.

 Discover a different style of aircraft control in our 8KCAB Super Decathlon.

 Financing is Available Now:

 Talk to our admissions and enrollment specialists about financing your flight training at Atlanta Regional Airport/Falcon Field.

 We welcome and teach both career/commercial airline and private recreational flight students at all of our locations.

 Want to fly for fun?

-Academy of Aviation has locations just outside of New York City and Charlotte, North Carolina.
-You will fly small planes in the same airspace as major flights going in and out of JFK and Charlotte Douglas International, and learning to become a pilot in these airspaces will give you the experience and confidence to fly anywhere.
+Academy of Aviation has locations in Farmingdale and White Plains NY, Charlotte NC and Atlanta GA.
+You will fly small planes in the same airspace as major flights, and learning to become a pilot in these airspaces will give you the experience and confidence to fly anywhere.